tudorzgureanu/scala-lazy-arguments/README.md

 # Adds support for call-by-need parameters

-> At this point it's more like experimenting with scalameta rather than a real thing, although it might change at some point.

-This is an attempt to add by-need arguments in Scala.
+This is an attempt (read as experiment) to add [by-need](https://en.wikipedia.org/wiki/Evaluation_strategy#Call_by_need) arguments in Scala.
 It is implemented using scalameta macro annotations.

 ## Example